 “But if they go into cardiac arrest, so do we.”

 “Exactly.
 It is one of the reasons we always need someone on watch and at a console.
-The system will detect pirates dropping on us, but we won’t have much time.
+At most times we enabled the rig’s proximity alert system.
+That system will detect something moving near the rig.
+It will react if a pirate drops in on us, but we won’t have much time.
 So, when the alarm sounds those on watch must do their best to drop into a g-seat and attach the g-juice feed.
 The system will detect the attachment and then run the feed and induce the bounce.”

 “What happens if no one attaches the g-juice?”

 “Shit!
 How come I am only learning this now?”

 “In fairness, Luna, we did talk about some of this.
 Remember we spoke about bounce training and the bounce test?”
 Marr added.

 “Yes, now I recall.
 But it didn’t make sense at the time.
 I had no context.
 I do now.”